akando42/next-map/public/content/posts/11-22/index.md

 date: "11-22"
 title: "John F. Kennedy Assassination and the Dilution of Adam Smith Vision"
 tags: ['England','Assassination','John F. Kennedy','Texas','Florida','The Atlantic','Spykman World','Nicholas Spykman']
-summary: "After 1975, the American planners switched from an #ATOM #Superpower  to #BIT #Superpower via #USDollars as Global Reserves Currency and #USInternet as #GlobalCommunicationNetwork.
+summary: "After 1975, the #American planners switched from an #ATOM #Superpower to #BIT #Superpower via #USDollars as Global #ReservesCurrency and #USInternet as #GlobalCommunicationNetwork.
 Did this switch from #ATOM to #BIT make America stronger or weaker?"
 published: true
 ---
 ### JOHN F. KENNEDY ASSASSINATION - A PIERCING BULLET THAT CHANGE HISTORY